niteshbalusu11/BOS-Commands-Document/README.md

   <br></br>
 <br></br>

+### chart-fees-paid
-8. `bos chart-fees-paid`: Gives you a chart and total routing fees you paid in the last 60 days (default and can be changed)
+Gives you a chart and total routing fees you paid in the last 60 days (default and can be changed)
   - Flags:
     - `days`: Produces a chart for the last N number of days specified.
     - `most-fees`: Gives a table for fees paid per peer/network and amount forwarded per peer.